watkajtys/squidbot/README.md

 2.  **The 80/20 Rule:** If the math in a Theory Deep Dive is making you want to quit, skip to the Lab.
 Real robots are built by doing, not just reading.
 3.  **Fly for Fun:** Remind yourself why you are building this by flying in FPV mode weekly.

+## The Promise
+You are about to start with a bag of loose parts and a blank text editor.
+You will end with a machine that has a mind of its own.

+You will not just learn Python; you will learn how to make Python talk to the real world.
+You will not just learn Math; you will learn how to make Math move.
+The path is steep, and things will break.
+But the moment your code lifts that machine off the desk for the first time... there is no feeling like it in the world.

+**You are ready.**

 ---
 **Standard**: Academically aligned with M.Sc.
 Robotics / PhD Candidate Preparatory standards.